 4. NURTURE, NOT NEGLECT

 Not everyone is going to buy right away.
 It might take days, weeks, or even months before they feel comfortable enough to trust you with their data.
-This means staying in touch with prospects and providing them with How-to-Create-a-Successful-MSP-Marketing-Plan_3regular updates on your offering.
+This means staying in touch with prospects and providing them with regular updates on your offering.
 You can do this through email campaigns, blog posts, webinars, or social media – whatever works best for your audience.
 The key here is consistency – make sure you keep in touch regularly and don't let leads fall through the cracks.
 Trust is built slowly, brick by brick.

 Key Term: Customer Relationship Management (CRM)